Telematics RFPsWriting an effective RFP for GPS Tracking & Telematics

 Now it is time to schedule presentations.
 If your fleet is large enough, having the vendor come onsite to discuss and present their fleet management solution is the next step.
 As a courtesy work to schedule 3 weeks out to save airfare rates under the two-week mark.

 At this point, you are working to really get to know the companies, people, and solutions.
 A minimum of two hours should be allocated for each meeting with breaks in between.
 Again, a scoring mechanism should be utilized to structure the process.
 People will get tired and not be able to remember the first presentation although it may be the best GPS solution with the highest ROI.

 Don’t be afraid of PowerPoint presentations but ask to see the user interface live at some point.
 You want to see how the site looks and responds and if the presenter can show you the answer to some of your questions.

 Try Before You Buy

 Pilots will last between 1 week and 60 days.
-1 weeks is for a smaller fleet with simple requirements.
-A 60 day pilot is much more involved and is more of a study than a review of the user interface.
-Fleetistics offers a 60 day process called a SEP or solution evaluation process.
+1 week is for a smaller fleet with simple requirements.
+A 60-day pilot is much more involved and is more of a study than a review of the user interface.
+Fleetistics offers a 60-day process called a SEP or solution evaluation process.
 Click here to read about our enterprise fleet evaluation process that takes the guesswork out of selecting a fleet management system.

 After the RFP